BYU vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 20, 2021

 Georgia Southern Stats and Trends

-- This year, the Eagles are winless against the spread when entering a game as an underdog of 20 points or more.
+- Georgia Southern has played 10 games, with four wins against the spread.

-- Georgia Southern's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).
+- The Eagles have been underdogs by 20 points or more one time this season and have not covered the spread once.

-- When Georgia Southern puts up more than 24.3 points, it is 2-0 against the spread and 3-0 overall.
+- Georgia Southern's games this year have hit the over five times in nine opportunities (55.6%).

-- Georgia Southern is 3-1 against the spread and 3-2 overall when the team churns out more than 391.7 yards.
+- Georgia Southern is 2-0 against the spread and 3-0 overall in games when it scores more than 24.3 points.

-- The Eagles have 14 giveaways this season, while the Cougars have 17 takeaways .
+- This year the Eagles have 14 turnovers, three fewer than the Cougars have takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.